imkuang/image-proxy/README.md

 https://domian.com/your-image-path
 ```

-I created it for my rss subscriber, but I don't know php at all, so the code may be a bit bad, forgive me.
+**PS:** I created it for my rss subscriber, but I've never written PHP code before, so the code may be a bit bad, forgive me.